SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 After deploying the website, Visual Studio will launch the default debugging browser and navigate to the Azure Web Site.
 However the site will render with an error.
 This is because the ASP.NET MVC controllers are decorated with an attribute (specifically the  `SharePointContextFilter`) that expects SharePoint to send certain values to the controller in the header of an HTTP POST request, but by default the browser launched an HTTP GET request, so this error is expected.

+> [!NOTE]
- **Note**  Refer to the Azure documentation for additional options for deploying ASP.NET web applications to an Azure Web Site:  [How to Deploy a Microsoft Azure Web Site](http://azure.microsoft.com/documentation/articles/web-sites-deploy).
+> Refer to the Azure documentation for additional options for deploying ASP.NET web applications to an Azure Web Site:  [How to Deploy a Microsoft Azure Web Site](http://azure.microsoft.com/documentation/articles/web-sites-deploy).